Yorkshire Coastliner: Coastliner

-The Coastliner brand encompasses a group of regional services linking the cities of Leeds and York with the towns and villages of Malton, Pickering and Thornton-le-Dale and coastal resorts of Scarborough and Whitby.
-Services are operated by a fleet of Volvo B5TL/Wright Gemini 3 double-deck vehicles, branded in a two-tone blue livery.
-Vehicles include free WiFi, USB and wireless charging and audio-visual next stop announcements.
+The Coastliner brand encompasses a group of regional services linking Leeds, Tadcaster and York with the towns and villages of Malton, Pickering and Thornton-le-Dale, and the coastal resorts of Scarborough and Whitby.
+Services are operated by a fleet of Wright Eclipse Gemini 2 bodied Volvo B9TL and Wright Gemini 3 bodied Volvo B5TL double-deck vehicles, branded in a two-tone blue livery.
+The vehicles include free WiFi, USB and wireless charging and audio-visual next stop announcements.

-In May 2018, the route of the 840 service, which runs between Leeds and Whitby, was voted as the "most scenic bus route in Britain" in an online poll.
+In May 2018, the 840 service, which runs between Leeds and Whitby, was voted as the "most scenic bus route in Britain" in an online poll.

 Flyer

 In September 2020, in partnership with Leeds Bradford Airport, Transdev Blazefield and West Yorkshire Combined Authority, the company commenced operation of a network services centring around the airport.
 Operations were transferred from former operator, Yorkshire Tiger, including a depot at Idle, West Yorkshire.
 Services 737, 747 and 757 were subsequently rebranded Flyer and renumbered A1 (Horsforth & Leeds), A2 (Bradford & Harrogate) and A3 (Bradford, Guiseley, Otley & Shipley).

 As of April 2022, services are operated by a fleet of Optare Versa single-deck vehicles, branded in a yellow and purple livery.
-Vehicles include free WiFi, USB charging ports, audio-visual next stop announcements and additional luggage storage.
+The vehicles include free WiFi, USB charging ports, audio-visual next stop announcements and additional luggage storage.
 Some vehicles are also fitted with wireless chargers.
+These buses will be replaced by a fleet of 15 Mercedes-Benz Citaro hybrid electric single-deck vehicles, an order worth £4 million, which are expected to enter service by the end of 2024.

 York & Country

 The York & Country brand encompasses local services operating in and around the cathedral city of York, with destinations including Acomb, Derwenthorpe, Fulford, Haxby and Rawcliffe.
-Some services extend beyond the city to Castle Howard and Malton in the east, as well as Boroughbridge, Knaresborough and Ripon in the west.
-Services are operated by a fleet of Alexander Dennis Enviro200 MMC and Optare Versa single-deck vehicles, branded in a two-tone blue livery.
+Services are operated by a fleet of Alexander Dennis Enviro200 MMC and Mellor Strata minibuses branded in a two-tone blue livery.

+York City Sightseeing

+Upon the buyout of original franchise operators Top Line Travel in 2008, Yorkshire Coastliner run the York franchise of international tour bus company City Sightseeing.
+Services are operated by a fleet of Alexander Dennis Enviro400 open-top double-deck vehicles branded in City Sightseeing's red livery.

+In 2014, the fleet used on York's sightseeing tours were converted to electric drivetrains by Magtec.
+This has been regarded to be the first time a double-decker bus had been converted to electric in the world.
+However in 2020, these vehicles were replaced for ones that are diesel-operated.

+As of January 2025, the services operated and respective brands are: